OWASP/www-policy/operational/events.md

 ### Swag and Member stickers, coins, or pins

-Swag, if offered, should be financially responsible, environmentally friendly, in line with our mission, and not difficult or bulky to transport, or prohibited to travel (such as lock picks, liquids, or knives).
+Swag, if offered, should be financially responsible, environmentally friendly, in line with our mission, and not difficult or bulky to transport or prohibited to travel (such as lock picks, liquids, or knives).
 Swag for virtual events is strongly discouraged as shipping and handling costs can easily wipe out the profitability of any event, no matter the size.

 Please work with the Foundation to obtain a supply of membership pins, both individual and lifetime.
 These should only be handed out to OWASP Members of the appropriate membership type.

 We encourage events to hand out OWASP, event, or membership stickers, pins, or coins as a marketing cost, but please ensure that costs for these are financially responsible.
 For example, giving away a $25 t-shirt for a $50 event does not make sense.
-Designs are maintained in the [Events In a Box](TBA) so you can have these items made locally to reduce costs.
+Designs are maintained in the [Events In a Box](TBA), so you can have these items made locally to reduce costs.

 ## Enhancing our mission through profit sharing

-Profits must re-invested in our mission, under the direction of the Event team.
+Profits must be reinvested in our mission under the direction of the Event team.
 Unlike in previous policies, this policy actively encourages the event team to direct net profits towards their preferred mission.
-The only unacceptable use of profits is to not use them, which is prohibited by non-profit compliance rules, and frowned upon by donors and sponsors.
+The only unacceptable use of profits is to not use them, which is prohibited by non-profit compliance rules and frowned upon by donors and sponsors.

 ### Investing in the future

-We wish to see the running of more events, and for those events to grow and run time and time again.
+We wish to see the running of more events and for those events to grow and run time and time again.
 For many years, the OWASP Foundation has seeded events from general revenue and recovered deposits from event profits, but this hasn’t resulted in more events.
 Seeding will not change in this policy, but what will change is the idea of re-investing profits to run future events.
-This will allow more events to be seeded every year, which grows our mission globally.
+This will allow more events to be seeded every year, which will grow our mission globally.

 In the first few years of an Event under the policy, or until fully funded, OWASP will set aside 50% of the Event Team’s net profit split to fund next year’s deposits and installments, leaving the residual to the Event team to split as they see fit.
-These future event funds are not in general revenue, but categorized solely to that event.
-Once the event deposit is fully funded year to year, the full profit spilt becomes available to the Event team.
+These future event funds are not in general revenue but categorized solely to that event.
+Once the event deposit is fully funded year to year, the full profit split becomes available to the Event team.
 It may need topping up from time to time to cover increases in costs or as the event grows.

 If an event team hasn’t held an event for a period of two years, the OWASP Foundation will call for new leadership of the Event team to see if new leadership wishes to run that event within six months of the call for new leadership.
-If no leadership can be found, the funds held on behalf of the event will revert to general revenue to seed and fund more events, and help with our entire mission.
+If no leadership can be found, the funds held on behalf of the event will revert to general revenue to seed and fund more events and help with our entire mission.

 ### Local and AppSec Days

 Local and AppSec Day event team leaders will be polled to direct or split 80% of the net profits of their event:

 - **Invest in our mission**.
 This option provides funds to cover expenses for the next time, as well as help all chapters, projects, and committees to do more mission, and it helps bootstrap many more events.
-This is the preferred option, simply because it requires the least administrative overhead and allows all of OWASP to grow and do more.
+This is the preferred option simply because it requires the least administrative overhead and allows all of OWASP to grow and do more.
 - **Invest in next year’s event**.
 You can allocate up to 30% of your profits to next year’s event to allow your event to grow organically.
 This is a good choice for events where it is likely that you will see a 20-40% growth in attendees next year.
 - **Invest in grants, scholarships, or awards**.
 The Event will be listed as a benefactor of the grant, scholarship, or award.
-This could be used towards next year’s CTF prizes, travel and accommodation for a number of attendees, or fund a grant.
+This could be used towards next year’s CTF prizes, travel, and accommodation for a number of attendees, or fund a grant.

 Grants designed to fund one or more chapters, projects, or events must be used within twelve months as per the Grant policy, with defined milestones and outcomes.
 Any unspent funds will be reverted to the mission after twelve months.

-Where an event has a long term profit (defined as over 12 months), they will be asked to choose from this list again until the profit is just sufficient to pay deposits and installments for the next event.
+Where an event has a long-term profit (defined as over 12 months), they will be asked to choose from this list again until the profit is just sufficient to pay deposits and installments for the next event.

 If event leaders do not specify a profit destination or have residual unspent funds after 90 days, any residual event profits will be pooled back into our mission, as per the first bullet point.

-The OWASP Foundation uses its 20% split of net profits to fund OWASP’s mission by donating its split to general revenue to cover accountancy overheads, bank fees, Event staff time and other costs.
+The OWASP Foundation uses its 20% split of net profits to fund OWASP’s mission by donating its split to general revenue to cover accountancy overheads, bank fees, Event staff time, and other costs.

 ## Global Events